How to Apply

 Training Eligibility and Work Hours:

-In order to qualify for the Clinical Cardiac Electrophysiology (CCEP) subspecialty exam, a candidate must train for a minimum of 2 years in Clinical Cardiac Electrophysiology after a 3-year General Cardiology training fellowship.
-Housestaff are eligible for 2 years of Clinical Cardiac Electrophysiology training after they have completed 3 years of general Cardiology training.
+In order to qualify for the Clinical Cardiac Electrophysiology (CCEP) subspecialty exam, a candidate must train for a minimum of 2 years in Clinical Cardiac Electrophysiology.
+Housestaff are eligible for Clinical Cardiac Electrophysiology training after they have completed 3 years of general Cardiology training.
 Housestaff will advance to the second year only if the faculty determine that the candidate has adequately fulfilled the requirements of the first year of training (see separate policy on CCEP Resident Advancement Criteria).
 The maximum amount of training offered in Clinical Cardiac Electrophysiology at Dartmouth is 2 years.